 When it comes to Linux applications, there are so many choices and alternatives.
-But occasionally, there are only a few options for a task.
+But often, there are only a few good options for a task.

 It turns out, though not many, there are some superb applications for managing photo libraries available out there.
 Whether you have a massive collection of photos or only a few of them, one of these options ought to suit your needs.

 This list of best photo management applications for Linux differs from our list of best photo applications for Linux.
-That list contains image-related applications in general, such as editing, painting, etc., while this list deals with only photo managing applications.
+That list contains image-related applications in general, such as editing, painting, etc., while this deals with only photo managing applications.

 gThumb is a lightweight photo management application built mainly for the GNOME desktop environment.
 It includes all the basic photo management features as well as some editing and advanced operations.
 Some features of gThumb include:

 - Image Viewer: Supports all the major image format (including GIF) and metadata (EXIF, XMP etc).